 - Go to System and Security > Administrative Tools.

 - Double-click Services to open the Services window.
-(Tip: Type the password or offer confirmation if you are prompted for an administrator password or confirmation)
+(Note: Type the password or offer confirmation if you are prompted for an administrator password or confirmation)

-- If SPP service and Volume Shadow Copy service are disabled, just double-click them to open the Properties window.
-And then, choose Automatic (Delayed Start) from Startup type list.
+- If the SPP service and Volume Shadow Copy service are disabled, just double-click them to open the Properties window.
+And then, choose Automatic (Delayed Start) from the Startup type list.